JohnnieShen/cs257-Project-Ingenuity/README.md

 ~~When launching the game, you will be put into build mode, where you need to build up a vehicle that you would use to beat the enemies.
 Once ready, you could press Enter and go into battle.
 A certain number of enemies will be spawned around you and in the same control scheme as above you need to defeat them, once done you will be put back into build mode automatically.
 Once back into build mode, you can pick up the reward blocks that spawned around using right mouse click while aiming at it.
 There will be a timer for you to upgrade the vehicle and once the timer runs out you will be spawned into battle again.
 You can also press Enter again to skip the timer.~~

-Currently arena mode is not updated up to date with new UI, since combat is not part of the focus for checkpoint 3 (whatever number for april 2nd)

 ### Known bugs
-~~- When some noncore block on AI vehicle gets destroys, the strucural validation calculation is faulty, causing the AI to fall apart.~~

 - Crafting UI entries missing background
 - Tree breaking doesn't have particle effect
 - Trees are sometimes off the ground